Aging With Grace

-- Means not to give your power away to society.
+- Not to give your power away to society.

-- Being brave enough to live as you want to live.
+- Be brave enough to live as you want to live.

 - Being smart & modest while building out the various opportunities that caught your interest, but you allowed to slip away earlier in life.